 “I really like the class structure…also being able to meet people from all over the country.
 And the smaller classes were really nice.
 It gave it more of a personal feel.”

 Visit our faculty page to view current information systems management instructors.

 INFORMATION SYSTEMS MANAGEMENT PROGRAM DETAILS

 The Information Systems Management (ISM) program prepares learners to successfully manage information systems innovation, design, development, and operations.
 The program emphasizes broad knowledge and skills in information systems management and administration and applied knowledge in project, information security, design and development, and innovation management.
-In addition, the I.S.M. program offers areas of specialization in security, enterprise, data management, and decision support.

 - Have completed a minimum of 6 post-high school college credits